fernandito77777/SageMakerSentimentAnalysisTutorial/docs/DataLabelling.md

 ## Data Labelling using SageMaker Ground Truth

+Note: this is using ap-southeast-1, also working on us-east-1

 SageMaker Ground Truth is a segment on SageMaker, ML Platform on AWS that helps to label the data you would like to process on Machine Learning.
 For more description, please click [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sms.html)

 1. Go to [AWS Console](https://ap-southeast-1.console.aws.amazon.com/console/home?region=ap-southeast-1#)